Annoying Technology Quandries in Everyday Life

 Then I went to the doctor whose waiting room is open, no doors.
 That was easy.
 Then onto the pharmacy which had an automatic door.
 Whew.

-The post office entrance door has a handle to pull down outside.
-It seems logical that it would push open, but you pull.
+The post office entrance door has a handle to pull down inside.
+It seems logical that it would pull open, but you push.
 However, on the way out there is no handle at all.
 You push it.
 Sheesh.

 I ended my day at Big 5 to look for some athletic shoes.
-When I came in it was a manual door.
-I made my selection and paid at the check out line, which was close to the door.
+I was so focused on making a shoe exploration that I paid no mind to how the door opened.
+I made my selection of shoes and paid at the check out line, which was close to the door.
 I stood in front of the door and waited for it to open.
 Nothing happened.
 I stepped back a few steps, then walked forward and waited for the door to automatically open again.
 No cigar.
 I looked over helplessly at the clerk at the check stand and said, "Your automatic door is broken, it won't open."
 She looked at me like I was an alien with four eyeballs.
 "It's not an automatic door.
 You just push.
 "Oh."
 My mind was saying, "Earth, swallow me whole."
 So you see, in regards to doors, maybe a small factor is my ineptness on rare occasions.
 Very rare.

 Now, with manual doors, I often push the wheelchair button to make it open automatically, for my own ease, and to avoid germs.
 I can just press it with my elbow.